Table of Contents

 Who are the competitors of Revolut?

-Whilst Revolut are not (yet) a licensed UK bank, they do operate in the digital banking space.
-Within that space there are several other providers who could be alternatives to Revolut, and all of them have their benefits.
+Within the digital current account space there are several other providers who could be alternatives to Revolut, and all of them have their benefits.
 Starling Bank and Monzo are both licensed UK banks, and provide a good all around service.
 Cashplus Bank has features that suit those who have had financial issues in the past, and Monese is good for new arrivals to the UK.

 Revolut and Wise are two big success stories from the fintech revolution of the last few years.
 They have built up their products and customer base from a very different direction, but now have products that do compete in several areas.
 Out of all of the digital current account providers, they are the ones that give by far the best support for travellers, expats and digital nomads with their support for different currencies.
 On that basis alone, Wise have the better functionality.
 However, Revolut is much more than that, and has a generally far wider feature-set that will probably function better as a day to day current account provider than Wise.